-- Select ADVANCED > Administration > Wireless Channel.
+4. Select ADVANCED > Administration > Wireless Channel.

 The Wireless Channel page displays WiFi channels in use in the 2.4 GHz WiFi band.
 Your network is shown in blue.
-Yellow shows other networks in your area. - 5.
-To view WiFi channels in use in the 5 GHz WiFi band, select the 5 GHz a/n radio button. - 6.
+Yellow shows other networks in your area.

+- 5. To view WiFi channels in use in the 5 GHz WiFi band, select the 5 GHz a/n radio button. - 6.
 To change the WiFi channel, click the Change Channel button.
 The Wireless Setup page displays. - 7.
 In the Channel menu, select a different channel setting. - 8.
 Click the Apply button.
+Your settings are saved.

-Dynamic DNS
+Set Up and Manage Dynamic DNS